Eyilink/403-bypass/README.md

   -m, --method     Specify Method <POST, PUT, PATCH> (Default, GET) -H, --header     Add custom header (repeatable)
-  -a, --all        Run both URL encode and header bypass tests -fs              Exclude a certain size , Ffuf style -d               When POST is used, it enable to transmit data, Curl style -st              Mask unsuccessful result, for screenshots mostly -h, --help       Display help and exit
+  -a, --all        Run both URL encode and header bypass tests -fs              Exclude a certain size , Ffuf style -> multiple size separated with a comma taken into account -fr              Exclude a certain Regex
+  -d               When POST is used, it enable to transmit data, Curl style -st              Mask unsuccessful result, for screenshots mostly -h, --help       Display help and exit